Walking and Activity After the ChondroFiller Injection

 Introduction

-A common question about ChondroFiller is how soon you can walk afterwards.
-The reassuring answer is that, because it is a non-surgical injection rather than an operation, walking is usually possible straight away.
-This article explains what to expect, with realistic expectations throughout.
+One of the most common questions before a ChondroFiller injection is how soon you can walk afterwards.
+The reassuring answer is that, because this is a non-surgical injection rather than an operation, walking is usually possible straight away.
+Understanding why recovery is so straightforward — and what sensible precautions to take — helps you get the most from the procedure.

 Easing Back Into Activity